Aliases for EIF3J Gene

 GeneCards Summary for EIF3J Gene

 EIF3J (Eukaryotic Translation Initiation Factor 3 Subunit J) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
+Among its related pathways are RNA transport and Translational Control.
 GO annotations related to this gene include translation initiation factor activity.

 UniProtKB/Swiss-Prot for EIF3J Gene